BlueMystical/Rappelz_TameSimulator/README.md

-# Rappelz_TameSimulator
+# Rappelz_BeltCalculator
-A Taming Simulator for Rappelz
+A Belt Calculator for Rappelz

+Can be accesed from here:  https://bluemystical.github.io/Rappelz_BeltCalculator/